“What is a good NPS response rate? What could I do to improve our NPS survey response rates?”

 We answer these questions in this article.

-NPS (Net Promoter Score) surveys are usually sent once or twice a year—we are not talking about the transactional NPS surveys but the relational ones.
+NPS (Net Promoter Score) surveys are usually sent once or twice a year.
+We are not talking about the transactional NPS surveys but the relational ones.
 Learn the difference here.

-Like every KPI that is measured using user data, the efficacy of NPS also depends on the sample size of the audience, and the net response rate from it.
-If you are able to get a huge NPS response rate, then it means that you are getting a full picture of what your customers think about your business.
+But like every KPI that is measured using user data, the efficacy of NPS also depends on the sample size of the audience, and the net response rate.
+If your average NPS response rate is big, then it means that you are getting a full picture of what your customers think about your business.

-20 Effective Tips to Improve NPS Response Rate
+20 Effective Tips to Improve Your NPS Response Rate

 Here are 20 tips to increase your NPS survey’s response rates.